Foundation Photography Course

 We kick off the course with a foundational understanding of photography.
 This session covers everything from the history and evolution of photography to breaking down the complexities of modern camera equipment.
 You will explore the impact of sensor sizes, dive into the world of camera jargon, and learn how to master key settings such as aperture, shutter speed, and ISO.
 We will also focus on composition techniques and understanding focal lengths, giving you a strong base to build upon.

-Join our exciting 4 Sessions Basic Photography Course.
-Whether you’re a complete beginner or looking to sharpen your skills, our basic photography course offers the perfect blend of theory and hands-on practice.
+Join our exciting 3-Session Foundation Photography Course.
+Whether you’re a complete beginner or looking to sharpen your skills, our foundation photography course for beginners offers the perfect blend of theory and hands-on practice.
 Looking for a more complete experience?
 Check out our 10 Sessions Complete Photography Course!

 Topics Covered